weigert/TinyFluid/README.md

 # PDE-Transport
 Finite-Volume based Navier-Stokes and General Transport Equation / Conservation Law Solver

-This repository contains the code for solving abritrary transport equations (i.e. differential conservation laws), or PDEs with those terms, using numerical methods.
+This repository contains the code for solving arbitrary transport equations (i.e. differential conservation laws), or PDEs with those terms, using numerical methods.

-It provides a simple interface with a number of time-integrators to choose from, as well as different order approximations for various terms.
+It provides a simple interface with a number of time-integrators to choose from, as well as different order approximations for various discretization terms.

 You can also choose to include source terms to simply couple your equations.

-The system will also solve the Navier-Stokes equations if the underlying flow-field is unknown.
-It does this using a pressure correction method.
+The system can also solve the Navier-Stokes equations if the underlying flow-field is unknown.
+It does this using a pressure correction method: the SIMPLEC algorithm.
+There is an example of the Navier-Stokes being solved in the `/example/` folder.

 This uses Eigen in C++ for the linear algebra.